 The 15 Best Studio Ghibli Movies

 The expansive Ghibli studio universe consists of 22 feature-length films (more exist outside the periphery of regular feature lengths), which are mostly marked by their rapturous storylines, remarkable characters, and euphoric animations.
 Hayao Miyazaki and Isao Takahata mostly spearheaded the creative front of this studio whose impeccable storytelling stands strong against the tides of time.
 For many, the Ghibli studio movies form a definitive part of our growing years.
 Thus, it is indeed a difficult task for one to rank the studio Ghibli movies.
-After a thorough Ghibli studio marathon (I wasn’t the one to say no to it), I have curated what to me are the best Ghibli studio works of all time.
+After a thorough Ghibli studio marathon (I’m not one to say no to such an opportunity), I have curated a list of what to me are the best Ghibli studio works of all time.

 15. Porco Rosso (1992)